Skip to main content

 • get one of the place via the faculty’s central allocation system, you will then be enrolled in this seminar’s Moodle course

-• get a seminar paper to work on (understand, find and judge related work)
+• get a seminar topic to work on (understand, find and judge related work)

 • kick-off meeting

-• first common meeting where each participant gives a very brief overview over the assigned paper (approx. two to three weeks after kickoff meeting)
+• first common meetings where each participant gives a very brief overview over the assigned topic (without any aids)

 • individual meetings with supervisor during the semester (at least one of which will be mandatory)